Believe it or not, if you want to know how to be the best salesperson, start by considering the traits of professionals who serve others.

 Even the best sales reps can be too eager occasionally, but they typically know how to pull back and carry on the conversation.

 If you’re genuine in how you talk to them, ask the right questions, and keep your focus on them (not you!), you can hopefully avoid those mistakes.

 How to Be the Best Salesperson by Being a Helper

-More than anything, it’s about your mindset.
-It’s your desire to help other people, whether it’s from increasing their business through a new website, helping them save money with a new phone plan, or getting them into their new home.
+More than anything, it’s about your mindset and desire to help other people, whether by increasing their business through a new website, helping them save money with a new phone plan, or getting them into their new home.

 No matter how big or small the thing you sell is, if your goal is to improve people’s lives with it, then you’re part of a noble and helpful profession.
 And you’re already a considerable step above the rest in figuring out how to be the best salesperson you can be.